jhpyle/docassemble/_docs/fields.md

 This enables you to use tables in your `review` screen.
-Ordinarily, tables are always undefined (so that their contents always reflect the current state of the list, so a `review` screen would never display them.
+Ordinarily, tables are always undefined (so that their contents always reflect the current state of the list), so a `review` screen would never display them.

 ### <a name="resume button label"></a>Customizing the Resume button